TWUOnline/DLC-Help/pages/07.Video/01.video/docs.md

 #### Recording A Zoom Meeting
 The following brief video explains the recording process, as well as where to find your files once your session is over. https://bit.ly/38b3w3h

+!!
+NOTE: If you record to the cloud, the recording will have participant names overlayed over their video.
+If you record to  your computer, names will not be displayed.

 **Ensure that you hit the record button** at the beginning of your teaching time (lower right hand corner of the Zoom user interface).